-User Commands list schedule
+list schedule User Commands

-Continued from previous page Field Description TIME_ZONE The time zone in which the schedule is to be calculated.
+Continued from previous pag e Field Description TIME_ZONE The time zone in which the schedule is to be calculated.
 ACTIVE This field defines whether the schedule is marked as being active.
 EFF_ACTIVE This field defines whether the schedule is actually active.
 This can deviate from "active" due to the hierarchical organisation.
-PRIVS String containing the users privileges on the object list scheduled event
+PRIVS String containing the users privileges on the object list scheduled event list scheduled event

-Table 17.23: Description of the output structure of the list schedule statement list scheduled event
+Table 17.24.: Description of the output structure of the list schedule statement list scheduled event

-The purpose of the list scheduled event is to get a list of all defined scheduled Purpose events.
+The purpose of the list scheduled event is to get a list of all defined scheduled events.